rusty-octopus/rfid_media_player/rfid_reader/Readme.md

 let product_id = ProductId::from(0x27db);

 // Define a timeout (i.e. how long waits the reader for a RFID chip).
-// From my experience, the longer the better. let timeout = Duration::from_secs(60);
+// From my experience, the longer the better, however it will block this amount of time. let timeout = Duration::from_secs(60);
 // get the rfid device, this may fail, for example when the device does not exist let mut rfid_reader = rfid_reader::open(vendor_id, product_id, timeout).unwrap();

 // Read from the device.
 This is blocking!
-// It should normally return a String containing numbers, but it may also fail let data = rfid_reader.read().unwrap();
+// It should normally return a String containing numbers, but it may also fail.
+// It will return Error::Timeout whenever the timeout has expired let data = rfid_reader.read().unwrap();

 // Ideally de-initialize the device when no longer needed.